Training Energy-Based Normalizing Flow with Score-Matching Objectives: Experiments

 \textbf{Scalability.}~To demonstrate the scalability of KL-divergence-based (i.e., $\ml$ and $\sml$) and Fisher-divergence-based (i.e., $\ssm$, $\dsm$, and $\fdssm$) objectives used in EBFlow and the baseline method, we first present a runtime comparison for different choices of the input data size $D$.
 The results presented in Fig.~\ref{fig:runtime_efficiency}~(a) reveal that Fisher-divergence-based objectives can be computed more efficiently than KL-divergence-based objectives.
 Moreover, the sampling-based objective $\sml$ used in EBFlow, which excludes the calculation of $Z(\param)$ in the computational graph, can be computed slightly faster than $\ml$ adopted by the baseline.

 \textbf{Performance.}~Table~\ref{tab:datasets} demonstrates the performance of the FC-based and CNN-based models in terms of NLL on the MNIST and CIFAR-10 datasets.
-The results show that the models trained with Fisher-divergence-based objectives are able to achieve similar performance as those trained with KL-divergence-based objectives, which align with our observation in Section~\ref{sec:experiments:2d}.
+The results show that the models trained with Fisher-divergence-based objectives are able to achieve similar performance as those trained with KL-divergence-based objectives.
 Among the Fisher-divergence-based objectives, the models trained using $\ssm$ and $\dsm$ are able to achieve better performance in comparison to those trained using $\fdssm$.
 The runtime and performance comparisons above suggest that $\ssm$ and $\dsm$ can deliver better training efficiency than $\ml$ and $\sml$, since the objectives can be calculated faster while maintaining the models' performance on the NLL metric.

 \textbf{Training Efficiency.}~Fig.~\ref{fig:runtime_efficiency}~(b) presents the trends of NLL versus training wall time when $\ml$, $\sml$, $\ssm$, $\dsm$, and $\fdssm$ are adopted as the objectives.
 It is observed that EBFlow trained with SSM and DSM consistently attain better NLL in the early stages of the training.
 The improvement is especially notable when both $D$ and $L$ are large, as revealed for the scenario of training CNN-based models on the CIFAR-10 dataset.
 These experimental results provide evidence to support the use of score-matching methods for optimizing EBFlow.